 Gene’s achievements have been recognized with numerous prestigious awards.
-He received The Soane Foundation Honors and the 2010 Alumni Award of Merit by the University of Pennsylvania—the highest university-wide award presented to alumni by Penn.
+He received The National Building Museum Chairman’s Award, The Skyscraper Museum Award, The Soane Foundation Honors, and the Alumni Award of Merit by the University of Pennsylvania—the highest university-wide award presented to alumni.
 He has also been recognized with the Wharton Real Estate Center’s Lifetime Achievement Award, the University of Pennsylvania - PennDesign Dean’s Medal of Achievement, the highest honor awarded by the institution, and the Ellis Island Medal of Honor.
-He has been honored by many organizations, including the National Education Fund, the Sheltering Arms Children Service, and has been presented the Sidney L. Strauss Award from the New York Society of Architects (1996).
-In May of 2005 he was bestowed the Salvadori Award for Excellence in Design, and he was honored by Publicolor in 2013.
 He is an Executive Fellow of the Graduate School of Design at Harvard University—the first architect to be awarded the title.